dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   ls CHANGE_TO_YOUR_INPUT_BASE/model_applications/convection_allowing_models/brightness_temperature

 However, in this case, the observed input template is given as year_month_day_141.
-So that's the second directory listed here.
+So that's the second directory listed here (*2019_05_21_141*).
-(*2019_05_21_141*).
 Inside this directory we see that there are two GOES files; one for the 01 UTC valid time and another for the 02 UTC valid time.